|Purchase a Cover||Backstory||Instalation Instructions||FAQ|

 Step 3: Install the filter.
 The filter will slide up in the opening.
 There is a long ear on one corner of the filter.
 That ear goes on the bottom towards the back of the car.
 It's meant to fit in the slot of the filter cover as shown in the picture.

 Step 4: Install the cover.
 Now the OEM cover would have 2 metal brackets that screw into the air box, and then the cover would screw to the brackets.
-My 3d printed bracket eliminates the brackets and just uses the screw holes that the brackets normally attached to.
+My 3d printed cover eliminates the brackets and just uses the screw holes that the brackets normally attached to.
 When you install the plastic cover it is going to fit snug.
 It should also hold the filter up without any screws.
 Get it installed where it needs to be before adding the screws.
 Put the bent end in first, then push the back side up into place.
 Don't overtighten the screws and don't try to use the screws to pull the cover in.
 It's also an awkward angle to hold a screwdriver.
 It would help if you prethreaded the screws first and maybe put a dab of grease on them.

 The covers do take a while to print.
 I can print out 1 each night M-F and potentially 5-6 per weekend.
 I've had about 10 people express interest so far so I expect a mini-surge initially.
 To avoid driving to the post office everyday I'll probably do bulk shipments one day a week.
+Please check the FAQ if you have any questions.
+I also threw together a quick video:

 Short answer, No. I spent a lot of time and money to get this thing printed.
-I knew nothing about 3d printers, or CAD when I started and there was a big learning curve.
+I knew nothing about 3d printers, plastic, or CAD when I started and there was a big learning curve.
 I spent a lot of time getting everything dialed in.
 Then I spent a lot of time designing and re-designing the cover so it fit perfect.
 Not to mention the printer costs, the spare airbox costs, and tracking down an oem cover.
 I went through all the hoops to make this work (which I didn't need to do since I already had an oem cover for myself) and I'm hoping to recoup some of my costs by selling a few.
 Maybe eventually I will release the file if I ever get sick of printing them:P

 I have not tested it.
 I do have an oem filter installed on my car.
 If it's a dealbreaker for someone I could possibly remove it and find out.
 The aftermarket filter looks just as good to me and is 1/3rd the price so I'd recommend going that route.